ut-dacs/MADDVIPR/content/_index.md

 # MADDVIPR
-## Mapping DNS DDoS Vulnerabilities to Improve Protection and Prevention.
+## Mapping DNS DDoS Vulnerabilities to Improve Protection and Prevention